Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 5. Creatine

-Creatine has been shown to influence androgen levels.
-Three weeks of creatine supplementation has been shown to increase dihydrotestosterone (DHT) levels, as well as the DHT:testosterone ratio.
-Creatine supplementation has been shown to increase testosterone levels when taken alongside a 10-week resistance training program.
 A study in male amateur swimmers also noted that a creatine loading phase (20g daily for six days) was able to increase testosterone levels by around 15% relative to baseline.
-I personally do not load with creatine but rather – due to the host of benefits from creatine – simply take 5g year round, with no cycling or loading phases.
+I do not load with creatine but rather — due to the host of benefits from creatine — simply take 5g year round, with no cycling or loading phases.
+I've followed this strategy since my collegiate bodybuilding days — all you need is plain old, budget-friendly creatine monohydrate… nothing too fancy.
+I currently only use Kion Creatine — derived from Creapure, a micronized form of creatine monohydrate that’s colorless and odorless.
+This form of creatine has highly enhanced solubility, so it mixes well with water, juice, smoothies, or just about anything you toss it into.

 6. Boron

 Like magnesium and zinc, boron is a dietary mineral.
-Some studies have also noted an increase in testosterone in men, even in young men, including an increase in the testosterone levels of young men taking 10 mg of boron per day.
+Some studies have also noted an increase in testosterone levels, including among young men who took 10mg of boron per day.
 It is not recommended to take more than 20 mg/day.

 …oh, and should you wonder why I did not give a lick of attention to actual food or macronutrients, it's because I already addressed food and carbohydrate/fat/protein percentages here (and below is an anecdote from that article):

--Rest of the daily energy need from carbohydrates ( 780 kcal = 195 grams)”
+• Rest of the daily energy needs from carbohydrates ( 780 kcal = 195 grams)”

-Anyways, you can click here to read the rest of that article, which is a perfect accompaniment to the one you're reading right now.
+Anyway, you can click here to read the rest of that article, which is a perfect companion to the one you're reading right now.

 The Slightly More Fringe: Herbal Add-Ons To Impact Both Testosterone & Sexual Performance

-Again, a big head nod to the guys at Examine Research Digest for decoding which “fringe supplements” work and which don't.
-The following six add-ons will give you the most bang-for-your-buck should you wish to toss some extra goodies on top of the basics you just read about above.
+Again, a big head nod to the folks at Examine Research Digest for decoding which “fringe supplements” work and which don't.
+The following six add-ons will give you the most bang for your buck should you wish to toss some extra goodies on top of the basics you just read about above.

 1. Maca

-Low nitric oxide (NO) levels can cause blood vessels to narrow, leading to poor circulation, which can result in erections that are softer and more difficult to maintain.
-Like the flavonoids in grape seed and pine bark, (-)-epicatechin and other flavonoids in cocoa can help support NO levels, thus improving blood flow and alleviating this type of erectile dysfunction.
-Simply take 1 g of cocoa polyphenols by consuming about 30 g of cocoa powder or 40 g of dark chocolate with a 75% cocoa content (FYI, neither milk chocolate nor white chocolate is a good source of polyphenols).
+Low nitric oxide (NO) levels can cause blood vessels to narrow, leading to poor circulation, which can result in erections that are softer and more difficult to maintain (you can read more about that here).
+Like the flavonoids in grape seed and pine bark, epicatechin and other flavonoids in cocoa can help support NO levels, thus improving blood flow and alleviating this type of erectile dysfunction.
+Simply take 1g of cocoa polyphenols by consuming about 30g of cocoa powder or 40g of dark chocolate with a 75% cocoa content (FYI, neither milk chocolate nor white chocolate is a good source of polyphenols).

 3. Eurycoma Longifolia

 Eurycoma longifolia is also known by several other names, such as longjack and tongkat ali.
-Preliminary evidence supports its traditional use as a sexual performance enhancer for both men and women, and evidence also supports the use of Eurycoma longifolia as a male fertility enhancer.
-This herb does not seem to increase testosterone, however, or only to
+Preliminary evidence supports its traditional use as a sexual performance enhancer for both men and women, and research also shows the use of Eurycoma longifolia as a male fertility enhancer.

-a small extent in men suffering from infertility or severe erectile dysfunction, but may increase testosterone in infertile men, and significantly increases the desire to mate in rodent models.
-To supplement Eurycoma longifolia, take 200–300 mg daily.
+In men suffering from infertility or severe erectile dysfunction, this herb does not seem to increase testosterone, or only does so to a small extent.
+However, it may increase the desire to mate, as demonstrated in rodent models.
+To supplement Eurycoma longifolia, take 200–300mg daily.

 4. Fenugreek

 In Ayurvedic medicine, fenugreek is called methi (its Hindi name) and is used notably to increase virility.
 While the leaves and seeds are both used, most supplements favor the latter.
 When supplemented by healthy men, high doses of fenugreek appear to significantly increase sexual drive and satisfaction.
 A small increase in testosterone has been noted in some studies.
 Interestingly, fenugreek has the property of causing bodily fluids (saliva, semen, sweat, urine, etc.) to smell like maple syrup.
-Ideally, take a fenugreek supplement standardized for 300 mg of saponins, at 300-600mg/day.
+Ideally, take a fenugreek supplement standardized to contain 300mg of saponins, at a dosage of 300–600mg per day.

 5. Pycnogenol